-Medellín is working on three major projects relevant for the planning and design of the city’s green components at multiple levels:
+Medellín is working on three major projects relevant to the planning and design of the city’s green components at multiple levels:

-Urban GreenUP is a European Commission Horizon 2020 project which seeks to develop a City Renaturalization Plan that better incorporates nature-based solutions into Medellín’s development plans.
-Urban GreenUP seeks to consolidate the management of the city’s green infrastructure, which includes the phases of planning, designing, execution, maintenance and the inclusion of social components.
+Urban GreenUP is a European Commission Horizon 2020 project that seeks to develop a City Renaturalization Plan that better incorporates nature-based solutions into Medellín’s development plans.
+Urban GreenUP seeks to consolidate the management of the city’s green infrastructure, which includes the phases of planning, designing, execution, maintenance, and the inclusion of social components.